 Have you been ‘battling’ to shift a few pounds?
-I know I have and yes ladies, it’s definitely harder as you get older!
+I know I have and yes, ladies, it’s definitely harder as you get older!
 Here’s what’s worked for me … finally!

 Working from home, in front of a computer or on the phone for most of the day, it became obvious I definitely need fewer calories than compared to a few years ago.
 Even when I’m exercising – running, walking, cycling regularly, classes two or three times a week, I was eating more than I needed, so either the weight crept up or just wouldn’t shift.
 And then there are the weekends away with friends and family.

-Take note of what you eat and drink, what exercise you do or don’t do on a regular basis.
+What exercise you do or don’t do on a regular basis.
 Be really honest!
-Look at the quick wins you could make – cut out snacks, sweet things – cakes, biscuits, alcohol, grazing during the day, finishing off the children’s meals, eating your main meal in the evening …
+Look at the quick wins you could make – cut out snacks, sweet things – cakes, biscuits, alcohol, grazing during the day, finishing off the children’s meals, eating your main meal late in the evening …

 Try eating earlier and smaller portions.
 Be aware of sugar, salt and fats ‘hidden’ in many ready meals and processed foods.
 Don’t fill up the fridge or cupboards with tempting snacks in the first place.
 Eat more fruit and veg, drink more water.

 I also juice regularly.
 A quick blast of juicing for a few days will kick-start the weight loss and healthier eating habits.
 Combine a healthy meal option with two or three juices for a few days a week – especially after a weekend away and you’ll easily drop a couple of pounds.

 Set yourself a challenge and aim for 5000-10000 steps a day, especially if you don’t exercise regularly.
 If you sedentary you’re probably only doing 1000-3000 steps each day.
 Start by walking around the block and build up the distance over time.
 10000 steps is almost 5 miles (8km).
 Set yourself a challenge – your first 5k or a charity event to give you a target to aim for.

 One of my clients recently lost 1.5 stone and ran her first 4k.
-She has an eating and exercise plan she can stick to without feeling deprived and she’s fitter than ever before.
+She has an eating and exercise plan she can stick to without feeling deprived and she’s fitter than ever.
 I’m not a diet or fitness coach but it’s all part of the balance and about making changes in whatever area of our life we want to focus on.

 When it comes down to it, its still as basic as:

-- fewer calories in (eat less)
+- fewer calories in (eat less, eat the right things)